American Board of Pathology Certification Exams

 For detailed information on individual certification requirements, please visit abpath.org.

-All ABPath exam candidates must create a new Pearson VUE account to schedule an ABPath exam.
-If you took an ABPath Certification Exam in 2021, you will need to create a new Pearson VUE account for 2022.
+If you have not taken an ABPath certification exam in the past and are approved to take an upcoming exam, you will create a new Pearson VUE account to schedule an ABPath exam .
+If you have already taken an ABPath Certification Exam in 2022 or later, you do not need to create a new Pearson VUE account and you will use the same login information to schedule your examinations.

 If you need assistance in scheduling or creating an account with Pearson VUE, please call Pearson VUE at 1-866-314-0159.